shengjiex98/control-guided-nas/README.md

 # control-guided-nas

 ## Setup

-Run `pip install -e .` before using the examples.
+Install dependencies from `environment.yaml`, and run `pip install -e .` before using the examples.